thabobosvark/HPC-Workshop/tutorial2/README.md

 3. Using htop or btop on com1 or com2, identify the SSH process.

-4. Using your browser on your laptop/PC, access the Grafana dashboard at 155.238.172.16:3000 and take a screenshot of the "node-exporter:9100" host.
+4. Using your browser on your laptop/PC, access the Grafana dashboard at 155.238.172.16:3000 and take a screenshot of the "node-exporter:9100" host.  username = admin ; password = captain_password

-5. Use lscpu and the grep command to get the CPU details of com1 and com2.
-Use tmux to display both windows of com1 and com2 simultaneously.
+5. Use lscpu and the grep command to get the CPU details of head and com2.
+Use tmux to display both windows of head and com2 simultaneously.
 Show the following details: architecture, number of cores, and CPU flags.

-6. Use journalctl to retrieve all SSH logs.
+6. Use journalctl (on the head node) to retrieve all SSH logs from the last hour.

 **The markdown file should be uploaded under the tutorial2 directory on your repo**